BELIEF, HOPE, FAITH, OBEDIENCE

 Rahab had heard from the caravans the miracles God had performed among the Israelites.
 These reports created faith in her heart.
 Rahab took her life in her hands when she assisted the spies from the camp of Israel.
 The result was, the Lord kept her safe.
 Not only that, she became an ancestress of the Lord Jesus.

 If I am not mistaken, this kind of courage, to defy the government, is going to be needed by Christians in the days ahead in America.
 Christians tend to be law-abiding people.
-But there comes a time when we have to give priority to what God demands.
+But there comes a time when we must give priority to what God demands.
 In such cases we must be very certain that we indeed are hearing from God!

 And what more shall I say?
 I do not have time to tell about Gideon, Barak, Samson, Jephthah, David, Samuel and the prophets, who through faith conquered kingdoms, administered justice, and gained what was promised; who shut the mouths of lions, quenched the fury of the flames, and escaped the edge of the sword; whose weakness was turned to strength; and who became powerful in battle and routed foreign armies.
 Women received back their dead, raised to life again.
 Others were tortured and refused to be released, so that they might gain a better resurrection.
 Some faced jeers and flogging, while still others were chained and put in prison.
 They were stoned; they were sawed in two; they were put to death by the sword.
-They went about in sheepskins and goatskins, destitute, persecuted and mistreated the world was not worthy of them.
+They went about in sheepskins and goatskins, destitute, persecuted and mistreated—the world was not worthy of them.
 They wandered in deserts and mountains, and in caves and holes in the ground.
 (Hebrews 11:32-38)

-When we think about the people and their exploits in the passage above we gain a true concept of "faith."
+When we think about the people and their exploits in the passage above, we gain a true concept of “faith.”
 Faith is not a magic by which we get what we want.
-Faith is an awareness of God's will and obedience to it.
+Faith is an awareness of God’s will and obedience to it.
 We are not to be presumptuous.
-We are not to "step out in faith."
+We are not to “step out in faith.”